infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/flight-planning.md

-*Insert ‘video showing tapping close to PHKO, selecting PHKO from the list and then cycling between ‘info’, ‘weather’, ‘runways’ and 'procedures'*
+*Insert ‘video clip' showing tapping close to PHKO, selecting PHKO from the list and then cycling between ‘info’, ‘weather’, ‘runways’ and 'procedures'*